Inset plot

 fig1.savefig("EnergyRIR.png", dpi=600)

 By tweaking the default setting of plots it is possible to create publication-quality plots.
-Inset plotting can help save more space and convey more information when it comes to journal publications where there is often a page limit.
+Inset plotting can help save more space and convey more information.
+This is especially useful when it comes to journal publications where there is often a page limit.

 Leave a Comment